Face Lift Surgery at New Victoria Hospital

 Contrary to some misconceptions, a facelift cannot give you a totally different look and nor can it restore the health and vitality of your youth.
-Before you decide to proceed, think carefully about your expectations and discuss them with your surgeon.
+Before you decide to proceed, think carefully about your expectations and discuss them with your plastic surgeon.

 A facelift operation is good for removing wrinkles, excess fat and excess skin from your lower face and neck area.
-It does not usually significantly address forehead lines or crow’s feet wrinkles, However an upper and lower facelift can be carried out in conjunction with other procedures such as forehead brow lift, blepharoplasty (eye lid surgery), malar fat lift, neck and lip rejuvenation and skin resurfacing.
+It does not usually significantly address forehead lines or crow’s feet wrinkles, however, an upper and lower facelift can be carried out in conjunction with other procedures such as forehead brow lift, blepharoplasty (eye lid surgery), malar fat lift, neck and lip rejuvenation and skin resurfacing.

-Who is suitable for a facelift?
+Who is suitable for facelift surgery?

 You may be suitable for a facelift if your face and neck have begun to sag but your skin still has some elasticity and your bone structure is strong and well defined.
 Most patients are in their forties to sixties, but facelifts can be successful with older or younger patients.

 A number of facelift operations exist and some patients are better suited for one type of facelift while others may be better suited to a different operation.
 It is important to define your specific requirements and expectations prior to deciding what procedure to opt for with your plastic surgeon.

 The first steps are to define your needs and gather information.
 Speak to people, read and find out what you can about the procedure.
 The better informed you are at the time of the consultation, the more meaningful that consultation will be.

 What to expect at the initial consultation